MO Federal Court

 - The Southeastern Division: Bollinger, Butler, Cape Girardeau, Carter, Dunklin, Madison, Mississippi, New Madrid, Pemiscot, Perry, Reynolds, Ripley, Scott, Shannon, Stoddard and Wayne counties

-Although Carver, Cantin and Mynarich’s practice is situated in Springfield, Missouri, which is covered by the Missouri Western District Court, our partner Erica Mynarich also possesses bar admission to the United States District Court for the Eastern District of Missouri in St. Louis.
+Although Carver, Cantin, and Mynarich’s practice is situated in Springfield, Missouri, which is covered by the MOW, our partner Erica Mynarich also possesses bar admission to the US District Court for the Eastern District of Missouri in St. Louis.

 Missouri Western District Court